-Generally though, we go for a softer compound on both rear and front tires as the majority of the races are not long enough to justify a tire that needs to be heated up versus a tire that is always or near peak temperatures.
+Generally, we go for a softer compound on both rear and front tires as the majority of the races are not long enough to justify a tire that needs to be heated up versus a tire that is always at or near peak temperatures.

 In the gearing menu, you can adjust the gear ratios as well as the final drive setting.
 Gear ratios pertain to the distance of one gear from another.
 A tighter gear ratio means that you will be rowing through the gears much quicker leading to better acceleration, but will also hinder your top speed.

 A longer gear ratio takes advantage of the distance between the gears and you will be able to build up more speed, this is at the cost of acceleration though as it takes longer to get into a higher rev.

 A general tip when tuning your gearing is to look at the gear ratio chart and adjust the final drive until you can see all the gear stems in the graph completely.
 Adjusting the final drive basically adjusts all gears in unison, preserving their ratios.